 My mother is scheduled for surgery next month.
 Again.
 This time it will be a complete ankle fusion—last year they replaced her left knee in the spring and fused three of her vertebrae in the fall, while my father underwent two surgical procedures of his own.
-And oh how I wish I could say last year was unique, but it wasn’t—in fact, so far I figure they’ve racked up something like 23 major surgeries between them.
-And while it’s beginning to feel endless from my perspective, I can’t even imagine what it feels like from their own.
+And I wish I could say last year was unique, but it wasn’t—in fact, so far I figure they’ve racked up something like 23 major surgeries between them.
+It’s beginning to feel endless from my perspective, I can’t imagine what it must feel like from theirs.

 The kicker here is that both my parents are relatively young, with longevity programmed into their DNA, so it is not unrealistic to assume surgical interventions will continue to play a major role in their collective futures.
 Definitely not great news for them, and also not great news for their adult child who is (and always has been) largely responsible for their post-operative care: me.